Member Login

 Most trace analysis tools focus on de-parameterizing statements and grouping them by template to pinpoint the top resource consumers.
 However, trace events include many other dimensions (or properties) of the workload that provide extremely valuable information.
 Qure Aanlyzer can group trace events by specific parameter values, specific hosts, or all of the above, in a multi-level hierarchy -- and that's what we call multi-dimensional analysis.
 Read more about mutli-dimensional analysis.

-Please refer to our Contact Support page - you will find links to product resources as well as to the 'Limitations and Known Issues' section.
+Please refer to our Contact Support page - you will find links to product resources as well as to the limitations and known issues section.
 For more in-depth Qure Optimizer questions, please search the user guide (in order to open the user guide, you'll need to launch Qure Optimizer, and then press the question mark image on the top-right of the welcome screen).
+If you cannot find an answer to your question or issue, please contact our support team directly at This email address is being protected from spambots.
+You need JavaScript enabled to view it., and we will be happy to assist you.

 Even though you didn't receive a link, you are indeed registered to the demo.
 One of our team members will be in touch with you shortly after you complete your registration.
 You will then receive a link to the demo's online session along with additional information.

 Yes, definitely.
-After launching Qure Analyzer, you will see on the buttom-center of the start page a link to "Open Demo Workload Analysis".
+After launching Qure Profiler, you will see on the buttom-center of the start page a link to "Open Demo Workload Analysis".
 If you press that link, the demo analysis will be opened in a new tab.

 We recommend having enough free space to accommodate the size of the database times three.
 Not all of this space will be used, but since Qure Optimizer tests many different indexes, a lot of free space is required.
 Eventually you’ll only be recommended those indexes that improve workload performance, so the production database’s size isn’t expected to grow by a factor of three.
 For a 250GB database, we recommend having 750GB of free space.